 Compression at the top of the QB position

 Even the truly elite tier doesn't run away with weekly scoring as often as people remember.
 The QB1 finish is a moving target — the player who finishes QB1 in a given year is rarely the consensus pre-season QB1.
-Across our 2019–2024 backtest, the consensus top-2 QB hit the actual top-2 finish only about 35% of the time.
+Across our 2019–2024 backtest, the consensus top-of-the-board QBs landed the actual top finishes only a minority of the time.

 Matchup-driven scoring at QB

 QB scoring is more matchup-driven than RB or WR scoring.
 A backup QB in a great matchup against a bad pass defense routinely outscores an elite QB in a tough matchup.
+A Goff/Mayfield tier quarterback in a high-total dome game can beat a more famous passer stuck in wind or a low-total divisional slog.
 A model that picks the right matchup each week can capture most of the elite's edge for free.

 Volume floor is similar across the position